 Sometimes sold as Crassula portulacea.
-Top-notch houseplant, large container plant, landscaping shrub in mildest climates.
+This is a top-notch houseplant, large container plant, or landscaping shrub in mildest climates.
 Use only as potted plant in hottest desert regions.
-Plant has a stout trunk and sturdy limbs, even when small; and plants stay small in containers.
-In time, can reach 9 ft. high, half as wide, but is usually smaller.
+The plant has a stout trunk and sturdy limbs, even when small, and stays small in containers.
+In time, can reach 9 ft. tall and half as wide, but is usually smaller.
 Leaves are thick, oblong, fleshy pads 1–2 in. long, glossy bright green, sometimes with red-tinged edges.
-Clusters of pink, star shaped flowers appear from fall into spring.Crassula schmidtii
+Clusters of pink, star-shaped flowers appear from fall into spring.Crassula schmidtii

 Mat-forming, spreading plant to 4 in. tall, 1 ft. wide, with long, slender, rich green leaves.
 Clusters of small dark rose or purplish flowers put on a show in winter and spring.
 Good choice for containers or rock gardens.

 Himalayan native useful as a screen or background plant.
 Grows slowly at first, then moderately fast t...

 Formerly classified as Bignonia violacea or B. speciosa.
 This strong-growing vine fr...